A Foodie Goes to Boston

 My Top 5 Picks: (Or 6!)

-Café Nero A great spot to start your day with the perfect cappucino with a pastry or mini-quiche.
-Plus easy snacks like chocolate-covered coffee beans in case you need more caffeine on the go.
+Café Nero A great spot to start your day with the perfect cappucino and a pastry or mini-quiche.
+Plus snacks like chocolate-covered coffee beans in case you need more caffeine on the go.

 Union Oyster House America’s oldest restaurant, since 1826.
 Daniel Webster’s favourite spot for fresh oysters.
 He drank brandy with them and rarely had fewer than half a dozen plates.
 If you can only pick one spot for a lobster roll, this is it.
 Succulent chunks of lobster on a toasted bun, with a side of fries and another Sam Adams, or a selection from a great wine list.